VoltaicHQ/Progress-Sheet-Updater/README.md

         `Run Mode`: Types of updating the scores.
          1. `once`: Program will run once and then close.
          2. `watchdog`: Program will update sheet once a new score is added.
          3. `interval`: Program will update sheet once every x seconds.

 6. The first time you run the program, you will be prompted to:

         1. Choose the account that owns your progress sheet.
         2. Click `Advanced` in the bottom-left, then `Go to Quickstart (unsafe)`.
         3. Click `Allow`.
         4. Click `Allow` again.
 A file called `token.pickle` will be saved to avoid future prompts.

+- If you are encountering errors trying to go through the authentication flow when running the program for the first time (e.g. Google's `Something went wrong` error), this may be due to errors with cookies.
+Browsers like Firefox, as well as any extensions preventing cookie tracking, may end up preventing the authentication flow from fully completing.
+If this occurs, try doing the authentication flow through Chrome, and disabling any extensions that prevent cookie tracking.

 ## Build It Yourself